-Unfortunately, as of January 2016, no tariff is available for extensions to PV systems, but with sufficient on site load, extending the system and installing a battery can still make financial sense.
+With sufficient on site load, extending the system and installing a battery can make financial sense.

 If the DNO does not give permission to connect a system of the required size, an export limiter can be installed.
 The export limiter will prevent the system from exporting excess PV above the agreed DNO limit.

 Note that at the time of writing, the installation of an export limiter will still need DNO approval.

 A householder already has 4kWp of solar installed.
 The system produces 3,800kWh of electricity a year, of which approximately 63% is used on site (2,376kWh).
 This only represents a third of the household’s 7,000kWh electricity usage.

 The householder applies to the DNO for permission to connect 2.5kWp more PV.
 Permission is granted, and a further 2.5kWp of PV is installed, along with a 10kWh battery storage system to ensure as much as possible of the additional output is used on site.

 The on site usage of the PV generation now increases to 78%, with the PV system contributing 4,830 kWh to on site energy usage.
 Overall the solar PV now supplies 69% of the on site electricity usage.

 Over their 20 year system life, the batteries are expected to discharge over 38,700kWh of energy.